FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 ### Physical_parameters
 - temperature
   - Type: Temperature_units
-  - Description: The temperature of the synthesis
+  - Description: The used temperature for the synthesis
+- pressure
+  - Type: pressure_units
+  - Description: The used pressure for the synthesis
 ### Film_preparation
 - spin_coating
   - Type: Spin_coating